torvalds/linux/Documentation/kbuild/kconfig-language.rst

 This is similar to the simple config entry above, but it also gives a hint to front ends, that all suboptions should be displayed as a separate list of options.
-To make sure all the suboptions will really show up under the menuconfig entry and not outside of it, every item from the <config options> list must depend on the menuconfig symbol.
+To make sure all the suboptions will really show up under the menuconfig entry and yest outside of it, every item from the <config options> list must depend on the menuconfig symbol.
 In practice, this is achieved by using one of the next two constructs::